microsoft/call-center-ai/README.md

 - [x] Lower AI Search cost by usign a Redis cache
 - [x] Monitoring and tracing with Application Insights
 - [x] Receive SMS during a conversation for explicit wordings
+- [x] Record the calls for audit and quality assurance
 - [x] Responses are streamed from the LLM to the user, to avoid long pauses
 - [x] Send a SMS report after the call
 - [x] Take back a conversation after a disengagement